LinuxForHealth/FHIR/README.md

 The server is available in the following forms:
 * a web application archive (war)
 * a zip file with installation script
-* a [Linux container image](https://hub.docker.com/r/ibmcom/ibm-fhir-server) from the ibmcom org on DockerHub
+* a [Linux container image](https://github.com/LinuxForHealth/FHIR/pkgs/container/fhir-server) from GitHub Packages
 * a [helm chart](https://artifacthub.io/packages/helm/alvearie/ibm-fhir-server) from the alvearie org on ArtifactHub

 ### Running the server